ISA-Principles/isa-principles.org/reasoning.md

    interface of the system is also different from an architectural point of view: It is harder to change because changes will influence other systems.

+5. Users should not have to log in to each module but rather log in once to the whole system.
+   So transferring *authentication* information including the principals and their roles is part of the standardization, too.
+   Authorization is so closely
+   linked to the domain logic that it should be done in each module.
+   Therefore it is up to each module to allow access or specific actions.
+   Also other *metadata* besides authentication information might also need to be standardized.
+For example, to trace calls between microservices, a unique id for a call and all dependent calls must be transfered.

 6. Real independence is only possible if each module can be *deployed by itself*.
 The architecture is just a prerequisite.
 In other
    words: If the architecture allows independent modules but they